callouts-gg/website/README.md

 # callouts-gg
- The simple website version of Nades.gg
+ The simple website version of Callouts.gg